Specialist Chairs for People with Parkinson’s Disease

 Like the raked seat, tilt-in-space will help you to maintain a healthy posture.
 By tilting backwards but maintaining your hip angle, tilt-in-space allows the individual to remain in the same position but with reduced pressure on their sacrum and posterior.
 This will help the client to keep their position despite shaking.

-One particular chair that offers incredible tilt-in-space features for those with Parkinson’s is the Le Chair.
+One particular chair that offers incredible tilt-in-space features for those with Parkinson’s is the Copgrove.
 This riser recliner actually pivots your client from the front of the seat, giving them the ability to attain a tilted position without their feet leaving the floor.

 Non-ambulatory and ambulatory people with Parkinson’s may require some extra positioning supports in their chairs.
 People with Parkinson’s often develop poor posture due to muscle rigidity and stiffness, so getting their chair to be as supportive as possible is key.